 Re-Sync

 Deleting an asset or moving an asset to another folder in your Cloudinary Media Library may lead to broken links.
-On your WordPress Media Library, you can hover a specific asset you would like to re-synchronize and click on Re-sync to Cloudinary.
+In your WordPress Media Library, you can hover over a specific asset you would like to re-synchronize and click on Re-sync to Cloudinary.

 What are the asset sync statuses displayed in my Media Library?

-Indicates the metadata and/or the breakpoints syncing with Cloudinary is in progress.
+- indicates the metadata and/or the breakpoints are currently syncing with Cloudinary.

-Indicates the asset is not synced with Cloudinary.
-Any un-synced assets can be pushed manually.
+- indicates the asset is not synced with Cloudinary.
+Any un-synced assets can be pushed to Cloudinary manually.
 Hover over the relevant asset and select the Push to Cloudinary option.
 Alternatively, to sync all assets you can perform a bulk-sync.

-Indicates the asset is an external media therefore is not syncable.
+- indicates the asset is external media and therefore is not syncable.

 You can apply transformations to images and videos at different levels: